Wandalen/wTools/module/core/data_fmt/docs/trait/003_table_shaped_view.md

 ### Relationship to TableView

-`TableView` makes this trait largely redundant for new code — it stores headers and rows directly without tree encoding. `TableShapedView` exists for backward compatibility with the `TreeNode<String>` path.
+`TableView` makes this trait largely redundant for new code — it stores headers and rows directly without tree encoding. `TableShapedView` exists for backward compatibility with the table-encoded tree path.